 - Several colors available

 - Carry bag included

-This mask is a basic option once more and comes at a very cheap price compared to some of the other models.
+This mask is a basic option once more and comes at a very low price compared to some other models.
 Despite that, it’s ideal for beginners and those who are just testing the waters to see whether they like snorkeling or not.
-The mask helps you breathe naturally and also stops water from seeping in through the top when submerged.
-The same 180 vision field comes with this mask, and there is also anti-fogging technology included.
-With several color options, the only downside is that this mask doesn’t have the camera attachment.
+The mask helps you breathe naturally and stops water from seeping through the top when submerged.
+The same 180 vision field comes with this mask, and anti-fogging technology is included.
+With several color options, the only downside is that this mask doesn’t have a camera attachment.

 - 180-degree visual field

 This is a very adaptable mask and has a removal camera mount, so you can decide whether you want to use the camera option or not.
 The visual field is 180 degrees and anti-fogging, and it has a mechanism at the top to stop water from getting in when submerged.
 The mask is also easy to travel with as it folds up and secures closed and compact.
 Three colors are available, and the mask is very easy to adjust for a personalized fit.